srij1234/block-chain-project/README.md

 Respected seniors,
 please follow the following steps to operate the web app:

+please download the zip file and extract it.

+open the folder and follow the steps.

 STEP 1:open the index.html file with browser of your choice.

 STEP 2:enter name in prompt.PRESS ENTER.